Our Unofficial Guide to the

 In our case, we did 2 rounds with DMPS and then added ALA, using them both

-our rounds lately have been ALA only.
+of neutrophils was hard on her.
+Most of our rounds have been ALA only.

 Determining the dose:

-files.
-Do not change the dose in the middle of a round.
+change the dose in the middle of a round.
 Max dosage is 1/2 mg/lb.

 With Caroline, we began with 1/12th mg/lb which was 3mg.
 Even after 42 rounds,